-An open morning and evening is held during the autumn term for parents of children who are looking for a place in the Reception year the following September.
+Admissions Information Meetings and Tours are held during the autumn term for parents of children who are looking for a place in the Reception year the following September.
 This is an opportunity to visit the school and to hear information about the admissions procedure.

 Visits can be arranged by appointment at other times in the year.
 Once places have been offered and accepted, visits for new pupils to meet their teachers and peers are arranged.